kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 <br/>

-And now lets run the ANOSIM of the species grouped by temperature.
+And now let's run the ANOSIM of the species grouped by temperature.
 This is also significant, and has a similar r statistic to depth.
-However this is strong enough to infer that there is a difference between groups, even though it isn't the strongest difference.
+However, this is strong enough to infer that there is a difference between groups, even though it isn't the strongest difference.
 This is backed up by the low stress level in the NMDS, suggesting that the model is accurate.
 ```
 # ANOSIM with temperature grouping
 bar_temp <- anosim(mat_bar_spp, barents_env_raw$Temperature, distance = "bray", permutations = 9999)